-Rabbi David Markus brings to Temple Beth-El of City Island a joyful passion for Jewish expression in many forms – traditional and innovative liturgy, classical and modern music, spiritual poetry, uplifting text study and heart-centered humor – to breathe new energy into Jewish life for today and tomorrow.
+Rabbi David Evan Markus embodies joyful Jewish passion in many forms – traditional and innovative liturgy, classical and modern music, spiritual poetry and mentorship, mystical practice, uplifting text study and heart-centered humor – to breathe new energy into Jewish life for today and tomorrow.

-In the secular world, David serves as Judicial Referee in New York Supreme Court.
-His prior positions include Deputy Counsel under New York Chief Judges Jonathan Lippman and Judith Kaye, Senior Counsel to the New York State Senate Majority, Deputy Director for Voter Protection of a major presidential campaign, counsel in a regional law firm specializing in estate planning and disability law, senior law clerk with the New York Court of Appeals, legislative director in the New York State Assembly, and policy associate to environmentalist Robert F. Kennedy, Jr.
+David’s prior public roles include Deputy Counsel under New York Chief Judges Jonathan Lippman and Judith Kaye, Special Counsel to the New York Senate Majority, Deputy Director of Voter Protection for a winning presidential campaign, senior law secretary with the New York Court of Appeals, legislative director in the New York Assembly, and policy aide to environmentalist Robert F. Kennedy, Jr.

-Rabbi David has taught graduate public administration at Pace University, and undergraduate political science and public policy at Fordham and Pace Universities.
-He has been a regular lecturer in continuing legal and judicial education programs across New York State.
+He has served as faculty in graduate public administration at Pace University, and undergraduate political science and public policy at Fordham and Pace Universities.
+He has been a regular lecturer in continuing legal and judicial education programs across New York.